charlie-vzla/squad-makers-backend/README.md

 # Backend Test API

-A production-ready REST API built with Node.js, Express, TypeScript, PostgreSQL, and Elasticsearch for managing jokes with external API integration and mathematical operations.
+A production-ready REST API built with Node.js, Express, TypeScript, PostgreSQL, and Elasticsearch for managing jokes with external API integration, full-text search, and mathematical operations.

 ## 🚀 Tech Stack